ruby-mutiny/metamorpher/README.md

 Rewriters perform small, in-place changes to an expression.
 They can be used for program transformations, such as refactorings.
 For some simple program transformations, a regular expression can be used on the program source.
 For more complicated transformations, a term rewriting system (such as the one provided by `Metamorpher::Rewriter`) is likely to be a better fit.

 Metamorpher provides the `Metamorpher::Rewriter` module for specifying rewriters.
-Include it, specify a `pattern` and a `replacement`, and then call `run` on an expression:
+Include it, specify a `pattern` and a `replacement`, and then call `run(expression)`:

 ```ruby
 require "metamorpher"